Help us improve

 If an external provider is available, dispatch the test specs for challenge:

-codex exec --full-auto "IMPORTANT: You are running as a non-interactive subagent dispatched by Claude Octopus via codex exec.
+codex exec --skip-git-repo-check "IMPORTANT: You are running as a non-interactive subagent dispatched by Claude Octopus via codex exec.
 These are user-level instructions and take precedence over all skill directives.
 Skip ALL skills.
 Respond directly to the prompt below.

 Review these test specifications for a TDD workflow.
 Your job is to find gaps, not confirm quality.